-[If [name of defendant] proves that he innocently infringed [name of plaintiff]'s copyright, you may-but are not required to-reduce the statutory damage award to a sum as low as \$200 per copyrighted work.
-Infringement is "innocent" if [name of defendant] proves that [he/she/it] didn't know, and had no reason to know, that [his/her/its] acts constituted infringement.]
+There is an exception to the \$750 minimum statutory damages you must award if you find infringement by [name of defendant] was an "innocent infringement."
+If [name of defendant] proves that he innocently infringed [name of plaintiff]'s copyright, you may - but are not required to - reduce the statutory damage award to a sum as low as \$200 per copyrighted work.
+Infringement is "innocent" if [name of defendant] proves that [he/she/it] didn't know, and had no reason to know, that [his/her/its] acts constituted infringement.

-[You can't find that [name of defendant] was an innocent infringer if a notice of copyright appeared in the correct form and position on the published [copy/copies/ phonorecords] of [name of plaintiff]'s [work/sound recording] to which [name of defendant] had access.
+You can't find that [name of defendant] was an "innocent infringer" if a notice of copyright appeared in the correct form and position on the published [copy/copies] of [name of plaintiff]'s [name of infringed work] to which [name of defendant] had access.

-A notice is in correct form if it includes [the symbol \mathbb{O} (the letter C in a circle)/the word "Copyright"/the abbreviation "Copr."/in the case of phonorecords, the & phonorec symbol (the letter p in a circle)], [the name of the copyright owner/an abbreviation by which the copyright owner's name can be recognized/a generally known designation of the copyright's owner] [and, in the case of a phonorecord, in addition to the foregoing, if the producer of the sound recording is named on the phonorecord labels or containers, and if no other name appears in conjunction with the notice, the producer's name must be considered part of the notice], and the year of first publication of the work.
+A notice is in correct form if it includes [the symbol \bigcirc (the letter C in a circle)/the word "Copyright"/or, in the case of phonorecords, abbreviation " \bigcirc " (the letter p in a circle)], [the name of the copyright owner/an abbreviation by which the copyright owner's name can be recognized/a generally known designation of the copyright's owner] [and, in the case of a phonorecord, in addition to the foregoing, if the producer of the sound recording is named on the phonorecord labels or containers, and if no other name appears in conjunction with the notice, the producer's name must be considered part of the notice], and the year of first publication of the work.
 A notice is in the correct position if it appears in a manner and location that gives reasonable notice of the claim of copyright.]